-- Ever-increasing economic vulnerability of farms.
-Price shocks from trade, dependency on cap payments impacts on socio-economic viability of the farming.
-Unforeseeable dynamics of the CAP's expansion of the second pillar and the changes, worried many participants as their planning capacity is severally impacted, leading them to consider moving out of the farming sector. - Eco-system services, soil organic matter and soil fertility are negatively impacted
+- Ever-increasing economic vulnerability of farm finances and climate change and extreme weather events. - Price shocks from trade, dependency on cap payments impacts onsocio-economic viability of the farming.
+Unforeseeable dynamics of the CAP's expansion of the second pillarand the changes, worried many participants as their planning capacity isseverally impacted, leading them to consider moving out of the farming sector. - Eco-system services, soil organic matter and soil fertility arenegatively impacted.

-- · Soil management practices (no-till, improve soil structures) should be adapted to increase the water retention capacity of soils. · A diversified product portfolio as adaptation strategy can meet the societal consumption preferences and protect against price - Reconnecting the urban-rural linkages is of special relevance for Brandenburg as Berlin is in its centre. - Digitalization, assigning new roles to advisors, such as facilitator and intermediaries a - · In response to the increasing land prices the parliament of Brandenburg introduced the agricultural structure act, which aims at limiting land investment coming from real estate companies - · To strengthen the family-owned farms, protect the rural farming heritage, maintain the agricultural landscape has recreational - A major influence for farmers was their desire for self-determination to not be overly regulated and carrying burdens of
+- · Soil management practices (no-till, improve soil structures) shouldbe adapted to increase the water retention capacity of soils, by implementing · A diversified product portfolio may offer an adaptation strategy, which can also meet changing societal consumption preferences and diets, - Reconnecting the urban-rural linkages is of special relevance inthis regard for Brandenburg as Berlin is in its centre. - Digitalization, assigning new roles to advisors, such asfacilitator and intermediaries and the role of digitalization in agriculture In response to the increasing land prices the parliament ofBrandenburg introduced the agricultural structure act, which aims at limitinginvestment - coming from real estate companies To strengthen the family owned farms, protect the rural farmingheritage, maintain the agricultural landscape has recreational value. - · A major influence for farmers was their desire forself-determination to not be overly regulated and carrying burdens ofbureaucracy for their activities.